Repairing DoS Vulnerability of Real-World Regexes: Real-World Regular Expressions

 The remaining constructs, that is, capturing groups, backreferences, (positive and negative) lookaheads and lookbehinds, comprise the real-world extensions.
-In what follows, we will explain the semantics of the extended features informally in terms of the standard backtracking-based matching algorithm which attempts to match the given regular expression with the given (sub)string and backtracks when the attempt fails.
+In what follows, we will explain the semantics of the extended features informally in terms of the standard backtracking matching algorithm which attempts to match the given regex with the given (sub)string and backtracks when the attempt fails.
 The formal definition is given later in the section.

 A {\em capturing group} $(r)_i$ attempts to match $r$, and if successful, stores the matched substring in the storage identified by the index $i$.
 Otherwise, the match fails and the algorithm backtracks.
 A {\em backreference} $\backslash i$ refers to the substring matched to the corresponding capturing group $(r)_i$, and attempts to match the same substring if the capture had succeeded.
 If the capture had not succeeded or the matching against the captured substring fails, then the algorithm backtracks.
-For example, let us consider a regular expression $([0$-$9])_1([A$-$Z])_2 \backslash1 \backslash2$.
-Here, $\backslash1$ and $\backslash2$ refer to the substring matched by $[0$-$9]$ and $[A$-$Z]$, respectively.
-The expression represents the set of strings $\{ abab \mid a \in [0\text{-}9] \wedge b \in [A\text{-}Z] \}$.
-Capturing groups in the real world often do not have explicit indexes, but we write them here for readability.
+For example, let us consider the regex \texttt{([0-9])$_1$([A-Z])$_2\backslash$1$\backslash$2}.
+Here, \texttt{$\backslash$1} and \texttt{$\backslash$2} refer to the substring matched by \texttt{[0-9]} and \texttt{[A-Z]}, respectively.
+The language represented by the regex is $\{ abab \mid a \in \texttt{[0-9]} \wedge b \in \texttt{[A-Z]} \}$.
+Capturing groups in practice often do not have explicit indexes, but we write them here for clarity.
 We assume without loss of generality that each capturing group always has a corresponding backreference and vice versa.
-A {\em positive (resp. negative) lookahead} (?=$r$) (resp. (?!$r$)) attempts to match $r$ without any character consumption, and proceeds if the match succeeds (resp. fails) and backtracks otherwise.
-A {\em fixed-string positive (resp. negative) lookbehind} (?<=$x$) (resp. (?<!$x$)) looks back (i.e., toward the left) attempts to match $x$ without any character consumption, and proceeds if the match succeeds (resp. fails) and backtracks otherwise.
-Fixed-string lookbehinds are supported by many existing regular expression engines such as the ones in Perl and Python~\cite{masteringregex, regexcookbook}.
+We assume that capturing group indexes are always distinct in a regex.